petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-configuration-reference.md

 Declare new template variables from search context attributes.
 For example, a Custom Filter widget could be combined with a Widget Template and a Blueprint to allow the end user to toggle the search results between unpublished and draft content.

-This example adds a new search context attribute that we'll use to exclude Web Content from the search results, if the value of the attribute is _true_.
+This example adds a new search context attribute that excludes Web Content from the search results if the value of the attribute is _true_.

-1. Add the Parameter Configuration to a new Blueprint: go to the Configuration tab and find the PArameter Configuration text box.
+1. Add the Parameter Configuration to a new Blueprint: go to the _Configuration_ tab and find the Parameter Configuration text box.
 Add

    ```json
    {